eNMS-automation/eNMS/docs/views/geographical_view.rst

 Tile layers
 -----------

-There are three types of tile layer available for the geographical display.
+There are three types of tile layers available for the geographical display.

 OpenStreetMap tiles
 *******************